metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ### Adding a new filter

-To add a filter to a dashboard, first enter dashboard editing mode, then click the **Add a Filter** button that appears in the top-right.
+To add a filter to a dashboard, first click the **pencil icon** to enter dashboard editing mode, then click the **Add a Filter** button that appears in the top-right.

 ![Add a Filter](images/dashboard-filters/01-add-filter.png)

 You can choose from a number of filter types: Time, Location, ID, or Other Categories.
-The type of filter you choose will determine what the filter widget will look like, and as well as which fields you’ll be able to filter your cards by:
+The type of filter you choose will determine what the filter widget will look like, as well as which fields you’ll be able to filter your cards by:

 - **Time:** when picking a Time filter, Metabase will prompt you to pick a specific type of filter widget: Month and Year, Quarter and Year, Single Date, Date Range, Relative Date, or All Options.
-"Single Date" and "Date Range" will provide a calendar widget, while the other options all provide slightly different dropdown interfaces for picking values.
-Choose "All Options" to get a widget that's just like the time filter in the graphical query builder.
+Single Date and Date Range will provide a calendar widget, while the other options all provide slightly different dropdown interfaces for picking values.
+To get a widget that's just like the time filter in the graphical query builder, choose All options.
 - **Location:** there are four types of Location filters to choose from: City, State, ZIP or Postal Code, and Country.
 - **ID:** this filter provides a simple input box where you can type the ID of a user, order, etc.
 - **Other Categories:** this is a flexible filter type that will let you create either a dropdown or input box to filter on any category field in your cards.